matomo-org/piwik-python-api/doc/install.rst

 Enabling ecommerce tracking
 ---------------------------

-You need to enable ecommerc tracking inside Piwik, see http://piwik.org/docs/ecommerce-analytics/#toc-enable-ecommerce-for-the-website
+You need to enable ecommerce tracking inside Piwik, see http://piwik.org/docs/ecommerce-analytics/#toc-enable-ecommerce-for-the-website

 See also :ref:`enable_tracking`.